Alan Amos: Conversion to Labour

-After failing to be readopted as a Conservative local councillor in the London Borough of Enfield, where he had previously been deputy leader of the council, he joined the Labour Party in 1994, giving a self-exculpatory interview to The Spectator magazine.
+After failing to be readopted as a Conservative councillor in the London Borough of Enfield, where he had previously been deputy leader of the council, he joined the Labour Party in 1994, giving a self-exculpatory interview to The Spectator magazine.
 In the 2001 general election he fought the Hitchin and Harpenden constituency for Labour, coming second to the Conservative Peter Lilley.

 He was elected for Labour to the Millwall ward of the London Borough of Tower Hamlets in 2002, serving as councillor for four years before losing the seat to the Conservatives in the 2006 election.
-He returned to local politics in May 2008 with his election as a Labour Councillor to the Warndon ward of Worcester City Council.
-In 2013 he was also elected as a Labour member to Worcestershire County Council.
+He returned to local politics in May 2008 with his election as a Labour councillor for the Warndon ward of Worcester City Council.
+In 2013 he was also elected as a Labour member of Worcestershire County Council.

 Independent councillor

 Following the May 2014 local government elections, the composition of Worcester City Council was 17 Conservative, 16 Labour, 1 Liberal Democrat and 1 Green, making both major groups reliant on minority support to gain control of the council.
-Before the Council AGM, Alan Amos announced he was leaving the Labour group to sit as an Independent councillor, allegedly from dissatisfaction that he had not been selected by Labour as a future Mayor of Worcester.
-At the council's AGM on 3 June 2014, Amos accepted the Conservative nomination as Mayor of Worcester, and as Mayor, voted for the Council administration to change from Labour to Conservative.
+Before the Council AGM, Alan Amos announced he was leaving the Labour group to sit as an Independent councillor, allegedly from dissatisfaction that he had not been selected by Labour as a future mayor of Worcester.
+At the council's AGM on 3 June 2014, Amos accepted the Conservative nomination as mayor of Worcester, and, as mayor, voted for the Council administration to change from Labour to Conservative.

 Move back to the Conservatives

 Following the 2015 Worcester City Council election and hours before his tenure as Mayor of Worcester was to end, Amos announced he was rejoining the Conservative party.
 In the 2024 Worcester City Council election he was re-elected and was the sole Conservative on the city council.
-In 2025, then sat as an Independent on the city council and on Worcestershire County Council.
+Then, in 2025, he sat as an Independent on the city council and on Worcestershire County Council.